Characters and transfer maps via categorified traces: Introduction

 In linear algebra, an important numerical invariant one can assign to an endomorphism $f\colon V \to V$ of a finite-dimensional $\field$-vector space $V$ is its \textit{trace} $\gentr{f}{V} \in \field$.
 For example, the trace of the identity map on $V$ is the dimension of $V$, regarded as a scalar in $\field$.
 By combining various traces together, one obtains the notion of a \textit{character} in representation theory: if $V$ is a finite-dimensional linear representation of a finite group $G$, its character $\chi_V\colon G\to \field$ is the conjugation-invariant $\field$-valued function on $G$ defined by $\chi_V(g) = \gentr{g}{V}$.
 This character encodes useful information about $V$, especially when $|G|$ is invertible in $\field$.
 For instance, there is a simple formula for the dimension of the space of co-invariants $V_G$ of the representation in terms of its character:

-This formula is a special case of a more general \emph{induced character formula}.
-Given a (not-necessarily injective) group morphism $f\colon G \to H$, the induced character formula expresses the character $\chi_{\Ind_G^HV}$ of the induced representation $\Ind_G^HV$ in terms of the character $\chi_V$.
+This formula is a special case of a more general \emph{induced character formula}: given a (not-necessarily injective) group morphism $f\colon G \to H$, the induced character formula expresses the character $\chi_{\Ind_G^HV}$ of the induced representation $\Ind_G^HV$ in terms of the character $\chi_V$.
 The special case $H=\{1\}$ recovers the dimension formula above.

 The goal of this article is to generalize this story in several directions.
 To begin with, note that a finite-dimensional vector space is a dualizable object in the symmetric monoidal category $\Vect_\field$ of vector spaces over $\field$.
-We will study more generally dimensions, traces and characters of dualizable objects in an arbitrary presentably symmetric monoidal $\infty$-category $\cC$.
+We will study more generally dimensions, traces and characters of dualizable objects in an arbitrary presentably symmetric monoidal $\infty$-category $\cC$, encompassing for example the notions of Euler characteristics and Lefschetz numbers in homotopy theory.
 Next, observe that a representation $V$ of the group $G$ can be encoded via a functor $BG\to \Vect_\field$ from the classifying space of $G$ to the category of vector spaces over $\field$.
-We will consider more generally functors $A\to \cC$ from an arbitrary space $A$, also known as $\cC$-valued local systems over $A$.
-If $A$ is connected, these can also be thought of as representations of the (not necessarily discrete) loop group $\Omega_a A$ with respect to some basepoint $a$.
+We will consider more generally functors $A\to \cC$ from an arbitrary space $A$, also known as $\cC$-valued \textit{local systems} over $A$; in the case $\Cc = \Sp$ these are known as \textit{parametrized spectra} over $A$.
+If $A$ is connected, a local system over $A$ can also be thought of as a $\Cc$-valued representation of the (not necessarily discrete) loop group $\Omega_a A$ with respect to some basepoint $a$.

 Note that conjugacy classes of elements of $G$ can be identified with connected components of the free loop space $LBG$ of its classifying space $BG$.
 Accordingly, the conjugation-invariant character $\chi_V\colon G \to k$ of some $G$-representation $V$ may be identified with a locally constant function $LBG\to \field$.
 Generalizing this, we will assign to every local system of dualizable objects $V\in \cC^A$ a \emph{character}